September 08, 2015

 We also squeezed in some time with Janell's sister in Jacksonville and her cousin Leah in upstate New York.
 Time was a little against us moving north.
 It was September when we entered Canada.
 Beautiful weather but soon it would be getting very cold and we needed to cross to the west coast.

 Crossing into Canada was easy enough although you do have to stop exactly at the stop sign otherwise the immigration official will be forced to treat you like you are 12 years old and give you a good telling off.
 I guess sometimes the power goes to their heads.
-As far as the dogs are concerned, its just a check of their vaccinations.
-We made sure to get them redone in the US so we had everything in English and wouldn’t have the same problems we had at Miami Airport.
+As far as the dogs were concerned, it was just a check of their vaccinations.
+We made sure to get the vaccinations redone in the US so we had everything in English and wouldn't have the same problems we had at Miami Airport.
+Now on to Canada, we were headed for Stu's brothers home in Ottawa.
+We had last seen him in Mexico when he flew to Cancun to visit us.
+A lot had happened since then and we were looking forward to catching up with Greg and meeting his girlfriend Diana.

 Comments will be approved before showing up.